yeti-switch/doc/src/en/yeti-ui-equipment/yeti-ui-equipment-gateways.rst

      .. note::

         This features (Rx/Tx inband dtmf filtering mode) are useful when it necessary to remove DTMF transmission, or when remote Gateway sends DTMF to both inband and as RTP-event simultaneously.
-Enabling the corresponding function will remove duplicate information from inbound.
+Enabling the corresponding function will remove duplicate information from inband.

 Radius **Gateway**'s attributes: